 Suggest that your child try to pass stool.

-Avoid solid foods for the first few hours.
+Avoid solid foods for a few hours.
 Then try small amounts of mild foods such as rice, applesauce, or crackers.

 Do not give aspirin, ibuprofen, acetaminophen (Tylenol), or similar medicines without first asking your child's health care provider.